-Breakfast: Breakfast is available from 8:00 am to 9:00 am on weekdays and 11 am to 1 pm at weekends.
-A choice of an English cooked breakfast (sausage/vegi-sausage, potatoes, mushrooms etc) or continental breakfast (cereal, yoghurt, fruit, pastries etc) is available and charged per item, for a total typically around £3.00.
-Breakfast is paid for with your Bod card and tills.
+Breakfast: Breakfast is available from 8:00 am to 9:00 am on weekdays and 11 am to 1 pm on weekends.
+A choice of an English cooked breakfast (sausage/vegi-sausage, potatoes, mushrooms etc) or continental breakfast (cereal, yoghurt, fruit, pastries etc) is available and charged per item, for a total of around £3.50.
+Breakfast is paid for with your Bod Card and tills.
 No prior booking is required